 Download a guide to planning eco-friendly meetings.

-If sustainability is important to you, you'll be happy to know that it's a priority for Grand Rapids, too.
+If sustainability is important to you, know that it's a priority for Grand Rapids, too.

-CityFlatsHotel is one of an elite few hotels certified LEED Gold.
-Its green features include cork flooring, hypoallergenic bamboo linens, high-efficiency heating and cooling units, low-flow water fixtures, and locally manufactured furniture and décor.
+CityFlatsHotel is certified LEED Gold thanks to such green features as cork flooring, hypoallergenic bamboo linens, high-efficiency heating and cooling units, low-flow water fixtures, and locally manufactured furniture and décor.

-Peaches Bed and Breakfast has participated in Michigan's Green Lodging Initiative since 2007, when it scored higher than any other property in the state.
-Its environmental initiatives range from recycling virtually everything to drying all sheets outside, and it offers such green amenities as a rooftop garden, rain barrel and electric vehicle charging station.
+Peaches Bed & Breakfast has participated in Michigan's Green Lodging Initiative since 2007, when it scored higher than any other property in the state.

 Grand Rapids boasts a large concentration of farm-to-fork restaurants that partner with local farmers to promote sustainable agriculture, reduce transportation footprints and support the area economy.
 Notable eateries include:

 Luna, a Latin American eatery, was named the Best Farm-to-Table Restaurant in Michigan by Travel+Leisure magazine.